 Fishwick & Associates: Fighting for Virginia Medical Malpractice Victims

 If you or a loved one were injured as a result of medical malpractice in Virginia, Fishwick & Associates can help you understand your legal options.
-To schedule your free and confidential consultation, complete our online contact form or call us at 540-345-5890.
+To schedule your confidential consultation, complete our online contact form or call us at 540-345-5890.

 Va.
 Code § 8.01-581.1.